Project-OSmOSE/OSEkit/docs/source/publicapi_usage.rst

 .. code-block:: python

-    from OSmOSE.public_api.analysis import AnalysisType
+    from osekit.public_api.analysis import AnalysisType
     analysis_type = AnalysisType.AUDIO | AnalysisType.SPECTROGRAM

 Analysis Parameters
 """""""""""""""""""

-The remaining parameters of the analysis (begin and end **Timestamps**, duration and sample rate of the reshaped data...) are described in the :class:`OSmOSE.public_api.analysis.Analysis` initializer docstring.
+The remaining parameters of the analysis (begin and end **Timestamps**, duration and sample rate of the reshaped data...) are described in the :class:`osekit.public_api.analysis.Analysis` initializer docstring.

 .. note::